Instagram advertising is a relatively new marketing practice that offers big opportunities to small businesses.

 Using the Facebook Ads Manager

-There are two ways to use Instagram advertising — through the Instagram app or the Facebook Ads Manager.
+There are two ways to use Instagram advertising — through the Instagram app or with Facebook Ads Manager.

-Compared to the Instagram app, Facebook Ads Manager has more built-in advertising tools.
+Compared to the Instagram app, Facebook Ads Manager has many more built-in advertising tools.

-Despite being a bit more complicated, it gives you more control over your target demographics, ad formats, budget, and campaign length.
+Despite being a bit more complicated, it gives you added control over your target demographics, ad formats, budget, and campaign length.

 Step 1: Navigate to Facebook Ads Manager

-Once you set up the account, navigate to Ads Manager from the top-left three-line menu.
-Select +Create to start making the ad.
+Once you set up an ad account, navigate to Ads Manager from the top-left three-line menu.
+Select +Create to start making ads.

-There are two methods to set up the ad campaign — Guided and Quick Creation.
+There are two methods to set up an ad campaign — Guided and Quick Creation.
 For this tutorial, we’ll show you how to create one using the Guided option.

 Step 2: Set your primary objective

-Your marketing objective will affect how Instagram broadcasts the ad across the platform.
-You must make your choice carefully.
+Your marketing objective will affect how Instagram broadcasts each ad across the platform.
+So, you need to choose carefully.